 The Bible says in John 4:24 that, "God is spirit, and those who worship Him must worship in spirit and truth."
 We believe that wholehearted submission to Jesus Christ is the starting point of the Christian faith and true followers of Christ worship Him in spirit and truth.

 God has called every believer in Matthew 28:19-20 to make disciples.
-Hence, one of our primary focuses at Church of the King is to help people build their lives, both spiritually and relationally.
+Hence, one of our primary focuses at Journey Church is to help people build their lives, both spiritually and relationally.

 The Bible makes it clear that God builds through family, both natural and spiritual.
 God has called all believers to be a part of a healthy spiritual family.

 The Bible says in 2 Timothy 2:2 that we are to teach and train others who will, in turn, train others.
 God has given each and every believer gifts and talents and calls us to impart into others.

 John 3:16 clearly tells us that God loves people sacrificially.
 God's heart is to reach those that don't know Him.
 We are passionate about doing the same.

 2 Corinthians 9:11 instructs believers to be generous on every occasion.
 Through our generosity, we will bring healing and hope to others, and people will express thanks to God.